 The history of Islamic holidays is based on the Hijri calendar (Islamic Calendar) which depends on the lunar year.
 The history of Muslim holidays changes every year.

 The lunar calendar is based on the cycles of the moon, with each month starting on the sighting of the new moon.
 It is different from the Gregorian calendar, which is based on the solar system.
 The Islamic calendar is a lunar calendar that consists of 12 months, with each month starting on the sighting of the new moon.
 The lunar calendar is important in Islamic culture because it determines the dates of important religious events and celebrations.

 The Islamic calendar is also known as the Hijri calendar, named after the migration of the Prophet Muhammad from Mecca to Medina, which marks the beginning of the Islamic era.
 The Islamic calendar is significant because it marks important events in Islamic history and is used to determine the dates of major Muslim holidays and festivals.

 Muslims do not celebrate the beginning of the new Islamic year traditionally way.
 Rather, they acknowledge the passage of time.
 Muslims also get help from the Islamic calendar to know about Eid-ul-Fitr, Eid-ul-Azha, and the fast of Ramadan month.

-There are twelve months in the Islamic calendar, the Beginning and End of the Islamic month are done by looking at a moon.
+There are twelve months in the Islamic calendar, the Beginning and End of the Islamic month are done by looking at the moon.
 Muslims celebrate holiday festivals and follow their holidays according to the Islamic calendar(Hijri).